qcoumes/GA-physics/README.md

 and using the euclidean equation of a sphere.

-At each tick of the engine (60 per sec), the translator is applied to the sphere, and if a collision with the Arena occured, the new translator resulting of the reflection is computed.
+At each tick of the engine (60 per sec), the translator is applied to the sphere, and if a collision with the Arena occurred, the new translator resulting from the reflection is computed.

 We can check that a collision occurred between a sphere and a plane by **checking the sign of the dual circle** resulting of the *inner product* of the dual of the sphere and the plane, and to compute the new translator, we can just *sandwich* the translator with the plane the sphere collided with :